Kirkby Malzeard

 the Milk Marketing Board and more recently it was acquired by the Wensleydale Creamery.

 History

-Historically part of the West Riding of Yorkshire, the village was mentioned in Domesday Book as Chirchebi (meaning "church village").
+Historically part of the West Riding of Yorkshire, the village was mentioned in the Domesday Book of 1086 as Chirchebi (meaning "church village").
 The suffix Malzeard (another place-name, meaning "bad clearing" in Norman French) was added by the early 12th century.
 In medieval times the honour of Kirkby Malzeard included large areas to the west of the village in upper Nidderdale, and the parish came to include several townships: